Jon Ericson

 Founder | June 2021–Present

-I help companies understand their communities in order to achieve their goals.
+Using my experience as a community manager and a programmer, I help clients get the most out of their community software.
 While working at EnterpriseDB, I created a part-time community consulting company so that my community management skills wouldn't get rusty.
+I now work full-time with clients using Discourse, the best forum software around.

 College Confidential